 Dr. Archambault’s research areas include increasing sustainability literacy among pre-service and in-service teachers, teacher preparation for online and blended classrooms, the use of innovative technologies to improve learning outcomes, and the nature of technological pedagogical content knowledge.
 In addition to publishing in several prominent journals, she was awarded the Online Learning Innovator Award for Important Research from the International Association for K-12 Online Learning in 2010 and 2012.
 In 2013, she was named as the Promising Research Scholar for the Mary Lou Fulton Teachers College.
 Thorough the collaborative course development centered on sustainability and the Sustainability Education Framework for Teachers (SEFT), Dr. Archambault seeks to have a lasting impact on the practice of future and existing teachers throughout the state of Arizona and beyond.
 Dr. Archambault graduated from the University of Nevada, Las Vegas with a PhD in instructional and curricular studies.
 As a former middle school English teacher, she is passionate about improving education, particularly through the meaningful use of innovative technologies.

-Dr. John Harlow helped develop materials for the Sustainability Science Education Project at ASU’s Biodesign Institute.
+Dr. John Harlow is a postdoctoral scholar for the MacArthur Foundation Research Network on Opening Governance in the School for the Future of Innovation in Society as ASU.
+John helped develop materials for the Sustainability Science Education Project at ASU’s Biodesign Institute.
 He is listed as a Faculty Associate in the Mary Lou Fulton Teachers College and teaches the Sustainability Science for Teachers (SCN 400) course.
-He was also the Conference Director for ICSS 2012 at Arizona State University.
-John’s PhD research examined how sustainable urban planning through Reinvent Phoenix can improve participation and urban development.
-It also addressed how governance systems can leverage digital tools and behavioral sciences (psychology, neuroscience, economics, etc.) to achieve more sustainable outcomes.
+John was also the Conference Director for 2012 International Conference on Sustainability Science at Arizona State University.
+His current research studies strategic intervention points for process innovations in governance, focused on solving urban and sustainability problems using behavioral science, design, and digital tools.

 Dr. Merritt’s research focuses on teaching practices in K-8 classrooms that optimize student engagement and learning.
 She developed her passion for environmental and sustainability education while teaching for 16 years in public school classrooms in Virginia.
 In 2009, she received a graduate fellowship from the Institute of Education Sciences, which allowed her to study educational research methods in the context of a randomized controlled trial at the University of Virginia.
 Dr. Merritt has received several awards for her writing, including a Linking Research and Practice Outstanding Publication Award from the National Council of Teachers of Mathematics and two problem-based learning curriculum awards from the National Association of Gifted Children.
 She believes that educators and their students can improve the health of the planet through their daily actions and civic engagement.